MGyata/readme-generator/README.md

   ```

   ### Description
-   *A command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package*
+   * command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package*

   ### Table of Contents
   - [Installation](#installation)